privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 message GenerateBidsResponse {
   // Unencrypted response.
   message GenerateBidsRawResponse {
     // Bids corresponding to ads.
+Each AdWithBid object contains bid for ad per
+    // IG (CA).
+Note GenerateBid() per IG returns bid for one ad per IG (though for
+    // component auction this would be slightly different).
     repeated AdWithBid bids = 1;
   }